-- (1) This section applies if, immediately before the commencement, a buyer may have terminated a contract under former section 209 on either of the following grounds- - (a) former section 209(1)(b)(i) applied to the contract because information contained in the disclosure statement was inaccurate in relation to a matter mentioned in former section 206(2)(b)(ii), (iii) or (iv); - (b) former section 209(1)(b)(ii) applied to the contract. - (2) Former section 209, including its application of former section 206, continues to apply to the contract.
+- (1) This section applies if, immediately before the commencement, a buyer may have terminated a contract under former section 209 on either of the following grounds- - (a) former section 209(1)(b)(i) applied to the contract because information contained in the disclosure

+- (b) former section 209(1)(b)(ii) applied to the contract. - (2) Former section 209, including its application of former section 206, continues to apply to the contract.